1nameAli/RealStateProject/README.md

 CSS3: Styling and layout.
 Bootstrap: Mobile-first, responsive design.
 JavaScript: Interactivity and user engagement.
 Feel free to explore the code, suggest improvements, or fork the repository!
-Your feedback is always appreciated. 🔗 [Link to the live demo]
+Your feedback is always appreciated. 🔗 real-state-project-two.vercel.app